saneki/tlor-tutorials-mirror/tutorials/tutorial_1_what_is_reverse_engineering/README.md

 -R4ndom

 ps.
-Thanks go out to Lena151, for showing me the way, A.S.L., snaker, Qwerton and Jibz for showing me the secrets, and Olly , Yoda-mmi, uCF and Colin Wilson for giving me the tools.
+Thanks go out to Lena151, for showing me the way, A.S.L., snaker, Qwerton and Jibz for showing me the secrets, and Olly, Yoda-mmi, uCF and Colin Wilson for giving me the tools.

 ### Further Reading

 1. **Assembly Language.**  [Assembly Language For Intel Based Computers](http://www.amazon.com/Assembly-Language-x86-Processors-Edition/dp/013602212X/ref=sr_1_4?s=books&ie=UTF8&qid=1337355497&sr=1-4) is the de-facto book on it .
-You can also check out some web sites that offer a tremendous amount of [downloads](http://homepage.mac.com/randyhyde/webster.cs.ucr.edu/index.html) , [instruction](http://assembly.co.nr/) , [sample code](http://www.codeproject.com/Articles/89460/Why-Learn-Assembly-Language)  , and [help](http://www.asmcommunity.net/board/) .
+You can also check out some web sites that offer a tremendous amount of [downloads](http://homepage.mac.com/randyhyde/webster.cs.ucr.edu/index.html), [instruction](http://assembly.co.nr/), [sample code](http://www.codeproject.com/Articles/89460/Why-Learn-Assembly-Language), and [help](http://www.asmcommunity.net/board/).
 Another good resource is *“The Art of Assembly”* .
 I will be including this in one of the next tutorials, but you can also download it [here](http://homepage.mac.com/randyhyde/webster.cs.ucr.edu/index.html)

 2. **The PE file structure.**  One of the best resources is from Microsoft themselves: “[An in-depth look into the Win32 Portable Executable File Format](http://msdn.microsoft.com/en-us/magazine/cc301805.aspx) “.
 Another good document (with lots of pretty pictures) is “[PE File Structure](http://www.curlybrace.com/archive/PE%20File%20Structure.pdf) “.
 It is a downloadable PDF.

-3. **Windows Operating System Internals.**  The de-facto book is “[Microsoft Windows Internals](http://www.amazon.com/Windows-Internals-Book-Online-Cour/dp/1906795177/ref=sr_1_2?ie=UTF8&qid=1337355472&sr=8-2) ” by Mark Russinovich.
+3. **Windows Operating System Internals.**  The de-facto book is “[Microsoft Windows Internals](http://www.amazon.com/Windows-Internals-Book-Online-Cour/dp/1906795177/ref=sr_1_2?ie=UTF8&qid=1337355472&sr=8-2)” by Mark Russinovich.
 It’s about as exciting as women’s baseball, but it is THE resource.

 4. **Cracking tutorials.**  www.Tuts4You.com is the place to be.